Cycle 2 (2012 Deadline)

 Mycota associated to native Hevea spp. in the Brazilian Amazon region

 PI: Aristóteles Góes-Neto (Centro de Excelência em Bioinformática, Fundação Oswaldo Cruz--Fiocruz)

 U.S. Partner: Priscila Chaverri (University of Maryland, College Park)

-This project expects to characterize the mycota associated to the socially important and economically valuable rubber trees in the Brazilian Amazon region.
-The project will focus on characterizing endophytic and saprophytic fungi that naturally occur in Brazil and compare to fungal diversity in another region of Amazon basin, the Peruvian Amazon region.
-The idea is to corroborate the hypothesis that suggest that fungal endophytes have coevolved with their host plants to protect them from natural enemies.
+This project expects to characterize the mycota associated with the socially important and economically valuable rubber trees in the Brazilian Amazon region.
+The project will focus on characterizing endophytic and saprophytic fungi that naturally occur in Brazil and compare to fungal diversity in another region of Amazon basin, the Peruvian Amazon.
+The idea is to corroborate the hypothesis that suggests that fungal endophytes have coevolved with their host plants to protect them from natural enemies.

 The endophytic fungi associated with native rubber trees occurring in the Brazilian Amazon can be utilized in biological control of Microcyclus ulei, the agent of South American leaf blight, which is the scourge of rubber trees.
 This project can add more aggregated value to this important tree of the Amazonian forests, reinforcing the need to avoid the potential loss of useful biodiversity due to deforestation and expansion of agricultural and livestock breeding frontiers in the Brazilian Amazon region.

 Summary of Recent Activities